DenysLeontiev/MetodSwizzling/README.md

-By using this trick, we can override nonvirtual ,methods in sealed classes
+By using this trick, we can override nonvirtual methods in sealed classes